The Woodland garden – One of the eight gardens at OpdeHaar

 The reflections in the water in winter are just beautiful and I had to include these photos..

 Then in Spring, seeing Mother Duck with her brood of ducklings swimming up and down the ditches, is again a joy to behold.
 She comes back with her mate every year and usually manages to rear 9-11 ducklings.

 An oak is a slow-growing, deep-rooting tree that thrives in sunshine and adapts well to coppicing.
 I recall having read somewhere that oaks that are regularly coppiced do not take kindly to being “suddenly” left to their own devices.
-In the light of the facts in these last two sentences, it will not be too surprising to read that, when we removed the smothering tangle of undergrowth, we discovered that a considerable number of the coppiced oaks had died.
+Indeed when we removed the smothering tangle of undergrowth, we discovered that a number of the coppiced oaks had died.
 Only gnarled, rather decorative stumps remained.

-Any planting difficulties near birches pale into insignificance when it comes to the other big trees in the woodland, like the beech trees.
-A beech is fairly fast growing with an extensive superficial root run and a leaf cover giving the notorious condition of dense, dry shade.
+Any planting difficulties near birches pale into insignificance when it comes to the other big trees in the woodland.
+For example, a beech is fairly fast growing with an extensive superficial root run.
+Furthermore its leaf cover provides the notorious condition of dense, dry shade.

-I have to remember this is a website, not a book, but one last point on tree planting to keep an eye out for as you wander round.
-How close should trees be planted to each other?
+The question often arises of how close should trees be planted to each other?
 It demands almost impossible self-discipline to come back from the nursery with trees that would look more at home on a window sill and plant them in the knowledge that they will grow into trees more at home in a forest or as specimens in an open field.
-What does one do, especially when one has to keep everything aesthetically pleasing for oneself and visitors?
+What does one do?
 Well, there is no easy answer.
 We basically adopt three approaches or a combination of these: